 Students become world-minded learners who are knowledgeable about and have a comparative understanding of international social, political, economic or cultural issues in context.

 Students engage in critical reflection on their responsibilities for informed decision making and action in their public and private roles.
 Students frame, analyze, and evaluate ethical, social, and political issues, and assess their own perspectives and actions accordingly.

 Writing, Reading, and Inquiry 3 (WRI 3)

 Students build on the skills learned in WRI 1 and WRI 2 as they learn and apply discipline-specific writing and research practices for a variety of academic and professional rhetorical situations.
 Students expand their information literacy by critically evaluating the credibility of sources and evidence used to support their writing.
-Enrollment requirement: WRI 2 or concurrent.

 Students bring theory to practice by applying their knowledge, skills, and abilities beyond the traditional classroom – in the community, the laboratory, the clinic, the concert hall, or other venues.
 Students participate in sustained and focused application, critical reflection, and collaboration with respect to activities, issues, and questions that extend beyond the university and are responsive to community identified questions, issues, needs, or concerns.
-Enrollment requirements vary by course.

 Students integrate learning in the major and in the Core, and connect academic learning with life, career, and citizenship, through a substantial final product of high quality, whether written, performance based, or practice oriented.
 Capstones are completed in the major.
-Enrollment requirements vary by course.